About the Program

 All courses are taught in English by faculty from the region and are held in NYU’s Academic Center in Buenos Aires.
 These faculty members consist of leading academics and practitioners in Argentina and Brazil.

 The Program offers the opportunity to study Spanish at NYU’s Academic Center in Buenos Aires and to interface with regional law firms and legal institutions.
-Students may also choose to take select law courses in Spanish offered by our local partner, the University of Buenos Aires School of Law.
+Selected students from our local partner, the University of Buenos Aires School of Law (UBA), will also participate in NYU Law courses, providing NYU students with opportunities to interact with local students and have dynamic classroom discussions that incorporate local viewpoints.
+In addition, students may also choose to take select law courses in Spanish offered by UBA.

 Students also have the opportunity to pursue Directed Research in their fields of interest.